 While improvements to transportation may provide benefits to the populace, these redevelopments only offer hope for increased tourist dollars and a small number of low-paying jobs.
 One example is the Estádio Mario Filho (better known as the Maracanã) stadium in Rio, which underwent more than $500m in renovations ahead of the 2014 World Cup.
 Once cast in the populist light of the 1950s to communicate ideas of democracy, it now aims to attract a different kind of person: the consumption-oriented international tourist.

 The 2010 World Cup in South Africa offers a particularly stark warning: the stadia continue to rot from disuse.
-And Brazil appears destined to repeat the same mistakes, as the country struggles to find a purpose for its 2014 World Cup facilities.
-White elephants are highly-visible reminders that mega-events may not be worth the cost.
+And Brazil was destined to repeat the same mistakes, as the country struggled to find a purpose for its 2014 World Cup facilities.
+White elephants are highly visible reminders that mega-events may not be worth the cost.
 But there’s an even more insidious side-effect which is often overlooked.